Academic Readiness

 iStockPhoto/photodjo

 Exams can be nerve-wracking at any age.
 So, show your child where exams fit in and, more importantly, how to prepare for them.
-Beginning at an early age, your child will encounter various methods teachers use to assess whether she has learned and understood the material being taught.
+From early grades, teachers evaluate your child's learning through different methods.

 The Purpose of Exams